stephaniehoffmann/classical-algorithms-moip/README.md

 This project is a modified version of the implementation of the [DPA algorithm by Kerstin Dächert](https://github.com/kerstindaechert/DefiningPointAlgorithm).

 Modifications made in this repository:
+- Exclusive inclusion of folders necessary for compilation in Linux
 - Deletion of unused algorithmic options from main
 - Output path and timeout as additional argument for the main
 - Modified output data to include